tagueteamtrucking-afk/Fairies-of-Avalon/memory_summary.md

   menu generation without modifying the source plan.
 * **Shopping list doubling:** Plans are for two people, so ingredient quantities should be doubled when compiling shopping lists.
+* **Shopping list sizing:** When compiling the shopping list, double the quantities for two servings and use standard grocery store sizes for ingredients.
+For example, if a recipe calls for one cup of rice for a single serving, the shopping list should include two cups of rice, or the nearest package size available at a typical supermarket.
 * **Do not replace user‑provided art:** Custom artwork stored in `assets/img` should not be replaced without explicit permission.
 If images are missing, restore them from the repository.

+### Recent fix – Common CSS and skins

+In early November 2025 a bug was discovered where new skins for Carol’s kitchen and the Camelot‑style palace/town did not appear on the live pages.
+Investigation showed that the pages were still referencing the legacy `common/style.css` for background images, while our patches only modified `avalon.css`.
+As a result, the old CSS continued to load backgrounds like `/assets/img/carol-kitchen-outside.jpg`, ignoring the new files.
+To resolve this:

+* A new file `pages/apps/common/style.css` was created, mirroring the original stylesheet but updating `.carol-inside` and `.carol-outside` to point to `carol-kitchen-inside.jpg` and `carol-kitchen-outside.jpg` in the repository.
+New `.palace-*` and `.town-*` classes were also added.
+* Carol’s HTML pages (`index.html`, `meal-plan.html` and
+  `shopping-list.html`) were updated to load `../common/style.css` before the Avalon theme CSS.
+Without explicitly loading this updated stylesheet, browsers would continue using the old backgrounds.

+After applying these changes and clearing browser caches, the new backgrounds should display correctly on the site.

+### Fixing invalid background images

+In late November 2025 another issue emerged: even after updating `common/style.css`, the new backgrounds still did not appear on Carol’s kitchen pages or the Palace/Town scenes.
+Investigation revealed that several image files in `assets/img` were corrupt – they were actually patch diffs accidentally saved with `.jpg`/`.png` extensions.
+When browsers attempted to load these files, they displayed snippets of code rather than imagery, causing a “glitched” appearance.
+The affected files included `carol-kitchen-outside.jpg`, `palace-outside.png`, `town-outside.png` and `default-outside.png`.

+To resolve this, the invalid images were replaced with working art.
+Because sourcing new high‑resolution Camelot scenes was not possible at the time, we reused the fantasy kitchen artwork already present in `palace-inside.png`.
+Using Python’s Pillow library, we created brightened versions of this image to serve as “outside” views and saved them as `palace-outside.png`, `town-outside.png` and `carol-kitchen-outside.jpg`.
+The default fallback (`default-outside.png`) was also regenerated.
+Although these backgrounds depict an indoor scene, the increased brightness evokes an open, sunlit ambience appropriate for exterior settings until custom art is available.
+These new files are now valid images and prevent the glitch.

+Remember that high‑fantasy palace or town artwork can be added later by replacing the corresponding files in `assets/img/`.
+For now, the same kitchen artwork is used for all inside and outside views to ensure consistency and reliability.

+### Removing outdated on‑site notes

+Previous versions of Carol’s Kitchen (`index.html`) included a note encouraging users to navigate using the links above and describing the Meal Planner and Shopping List.
+The note incorrectly stated that the shopping list simply “compiles ingredients.”
+In reality, the shopping list doubles the ingredient quantities for two servings per meal and selects standard grocery store sizes.
+To avoid confusion and to keep explanatory copy out of the user interface, this note has been removed from the HTML and the accurate information recorded here in `memory_summary.md`.